How The Right Child Support Lawyer Can Help Resolve Disputes

 Adjustments to Child Support Payments

-I am Attorney Friley, and I can provide you with the legal representation that you need to fight for the proper payment allocation for your situation.
+I am Keith Friley, Attorney at Law, I can provide you with the legal representation that you need to fight for the proper payment allocation for your situation.
 For over 30 years, I have been helping families resolve their issues and supporting parents through the difficult process of determining child support.
-To ensure that you are not taken advantage of in court, get my firm on your side!
-Speak with a Baton Rouge divorce lawyer from my firm today to get started on your case!
+To ensure that you are not taken advantage of in court, get my firm on your side.
+Speak with me, a Baton Rouge-area divorce lawyer, today.